vpkannan/reviewable/README.md

 REST API documentation can be found in the Swagger definition in src/main/resources/api/reviewable.yaml

-Build and Deploy
+## Using the Reviewable Application

 Docker is used to containerize the Reviewable application and so, build and deploy are straightforward.

 IMPORTANT: These steps assume that Docker and Docker-compose are installed on your environment.
- - If you do not have Docker installed, follow the instructions these instructions to install Docker -https://docs.docker.com/engine/installation/
+ - If you do not have Docker installed, follow the instructions these instructions to install Docker - [Docker Installation Guide](https://docs.docker.com/engine/installation)
- - Follow these instructions to install docker-compose - https://docs.docker.com/compose/install/
+ - Follow these instructions to install docker-compose - [Docker-compose Installation Guide](https://docs.docker.com/compose/install)

+You can choose one of the two options to spin up the application in your local environment.
+ 1. Pull Images from Docker Hub
+ 2. Build and Deploy

+Let's see how each method can be done.

+#### 1. Pull Images from Docker Hub

+The project contains a docker-compose file to directly pull images that are published to the Docker Hub and deploy it on your local environment.
+This can be done with a simple step

+`docker-compose -f docker-compose-aws.yml up -d`

+#### Build and Deploy

-1. Clone the GIT project to your environment. git clone git@github.com:vpkannan/reviewable.git
+1. Clone the GIT project to your environment.
+    `git clone git@github.com:vpkannan/reviewable.git`

-2. (Optional step) Get into the reviewable project root directory and build the project ./gradlew build
+2. (Optional step) Get into the reviewable project root directory and build the project `./gradlew build`

-3. Create the docker container based on the dockerfile ./gradlew buildDocker
+3. Create the docker container based on the dockerfile `./gradlew buildDocker`

 4. Deploy the project
-    docker-compose up -d
+    `docker-compose up -d`